PKU-ASAL/WASEM/README.md

 ![logo](pic/104848503.jfif)

-WASEM is a general symbolic execution framework for WASM binaries.
-It is the core engine for multiple WASM binary analysis tools (see our ISSTA and CCS paper in the reference section).
-Our framework takes the Wasm file compiled from source codes of C/C++/Rust/Go, symbolically executes it and generate vulnerability reports of the programs(containing the vulnerability type, report position and the corresponding constraints).
+WASEM is a general symbolic execution framework for WebAssembly (WASM) binaries.
+It serves as the core engine for multiple WASM binary analysis tools (see our ISSTA and CCS paper in the reference section).
+Our framework processes the WASM file compiled from the source code of C/C++/Rust/Go, performs symbolic execution, and generates detailed vulnerability reports.
+These reports include the vulnerability type, location, and the corresponding constraints.

-In this project, we've developed a **symbolic execution framework** for SGX programs.
-This framework processes WebAssembly (Wasm) files, compiled from the source code of SGX programs written in C/C++.
-It performs symbolic execution on these files and generates comprehensive vulnerability reports.
-These reports detail the vulnerability type, its location in the code, and the associated constraints.

 ##  Prerequisites